SwiftEmbed: Ultra-Fast Text Embeddings via Static Token Lookup for Real-Time Applications: Methodology

-Three response formats cater to different needs: JSON for compatibility, binary IEEE754 for maximum performance, and JSONL for streaming scenarios.
-The architecture incorporates lessons from efficient inference systems \cite{lee2019latency} and high-performance computing principles \cite{johnson2019billion}.
+Three response formats are supported: JSON (compatibility), binary IEEE754 (maximum performance), and JSONL (streaming).
+The benchmarking harness used in this evaluation is publicly available \cite{lansiaux2025benchmarks}, enabling reproduction of throughput and latency figures on equivalent hardware.

+\textbf{Reproducibility note}: The serving binary and HTTP API layer are not currently open-sourced.
+The benchmarking scripts, wrk Lua configurations, and exact hardware specifications are provided in the public repository \cite{lansiaux2025benchmarks}, allowing independent verification of serving performance given equivalent infrastructure.
+The embedding weights (Potion-base-8M) are fully open-source.